 Published by karstenxuereb7

 I read for a PhD in cultural relations in the Mediterranean at the Universitat Rovira i Virgili in Tarragona (2012) and an M.A. in European Cultural Policy and Management at the University of Warwick (2005) as a Chevening Scholar.
 I was executive director of the Valletta 2018 (European Capital of Culture) Foundation (2011-2017) and cultural attaché at the Permanent Representation of Malta to the EU in Brussels (2006-2011).
 I currently carry out research for the Superintendence of Cultural Heritage in Malta and am involved in the European Year of Cultural Heritage in 2018.
-I lecture part-time in cultural policy and intercultural relations at the University of Malta.
+I lecture part-time in cultural policy and intercultural relations at the University of Malta and internationally.
 View all posts by karstenxuereb7